ISB essays for 2014

 ISB essays for 2014 are now available

 This is a post on ISB essays for the 2014 application in general.
-In case you are looking for outstanding ISB application help or admissions consulting services, please check out our offering by clicking here or contact us using the contact form on the sidebar to the right.
+In case you are looking for outstanding ISB application help or admissions consulting services, contact us using the contact form on the sidebar to the right.

 The ISB essays for 2014 are out!
 The ISB PGP online application for 2014 is now open.
 The essay questions for this year’s application are as follows:

 Essay 1 Innovation or doing things differently it is said is a key to future success.
 Could you substantiate or negate this idea based on your experience.
 Please provide examples from your own experience – either examples of your own innovation or examples of others whom you have worked with.
 (300 words max)

 Essay 2 Applying to and enrolling in a Business School is an important career decision.
 Critically look at your career to date, the choices you have made, the key influences behind those choices, your goals for the future and how you expect to benefit from the ISB experience in achieving your goals.
 (300 words max)

 Essay 3 One of the following (200 words max):

 A) This experience completely changed my way of thinking.

 B) An instance when you went out of the ordinary to achieve something significant, but in hind sight feel you could have done better.